 called the first organizational meeting for a local calligraphy group at

 the Appleton Museum, and The Ocala Calligraphy Guild was founded.
-Although she occasionally works with acrylics, oils, mixed media, and
+Although Barbara occasionally works with acrylics, oils, mixed media,

-calligraphy, watercolor remains her favorite medium.
-Barbara is an avid
+and calligraphy, watercolor remains her favorite medium.
+Barbara is an

-life-long student.
-Art books, magazines, on-line sources, and DVDs that
+avid life-long student.
+Art books, magazines, on-line sources, and

 inspire and teach art are as indispensable to her as art supplies.

 Barbara’s watercolor style is interpretive realism.
 Her penchant

 for detail is no doubt a carryover from her scientific studies.
 Her subject

 matter is diverse, but the beautiful and intriguing natural world still

 captivates her imagination.
 Nature in many forms: flowers, birds, and animals,